DDDEastMidlandsLimited/dddem-blog/_posts/2019-05-07-considering-flow-post.md

 When considering the flow of your talk, it can also play into how you present it.
 You can use the space you are given to physically demonstrate or give emphasis to the points you are making.

-Talking about travelling?
+Talking about traveling?
 Travel.
 Demonstrating a discussion?
 Address one side of the stage for a person/party in the dialogue, and the other side of the stage for the opposing person/party.

 Depending on the flow of your talk and how you intend to present your information, you can physically tie in your physical presence to help the flow of your dialogue.